 A common proverb teaches that “The road to hell is paved with good intentions.”
-Medicine is a world where people are well-intended.
+Medicine is a world where people have good intentions.
 Yet they fail to change a system that is broken and continues to produce burned out, depressed, and suicidal doctors.
-We can see their final destination, look back, and realize that we helped pave the road that carried them to that destination.
+If academics are honest, we can see their final destination, look back, and realize that we helped pave the road that carried them to that destination.

-Today, I want to hammer home the purpose of this site and how I am trying to reshape this road our doctors travel.
+Today, I want to hammer home the purpose of The Physician Philosopher and how I am trying to reshape this road our doctors travel.
 This is why I write.
 This is my purpose.

 Imagine a world in which a young person decides to pursue a noble profession.
 All the while, they sacrifice their 20’s to chase after an altruistic calling.
 This is the plight of doctors in training.

-We consistently miss weddings, funerals, concerts, kids’ soccer games, and family dinners.
-We have secondary PTSD from pediatric hangings, women dying just after giving birth to their child, and the patient diagnosed with terminal cancer whose family blames the doctor.
+Doctors consistently miss weddings, funerals, concerts, kids’ soccer games, and family dinners.
+Many have secondary PTSD from pediatric hangings, women dying just after giving birth to their child, and the patient diagnosed with terminal cancer whose family blames the doctor.

 When The Light Isn’t So Bright

 We spend less time with patients, and more time with computers.
 Less time healing, and more time getting hurt.
-We feel less support, and have more non-clinical demands.
+We feel less support from administrators, and have more non-clinical demands.
 There is no time to deal with devastating outcomes, and the thought of taking time simply feels weak.

 We find that our expectation – the one that kept us going while we pushed through in training – is much different (and often worse) than anticipated.
 This difference between our expectations and reality fuels the burnout into a raging fire.